10 Days Bhutan Tour Package

 All visitors to Bhutan need a visa, but you cannot apply for it on your own.
 Instead, you must book your trip through an authorized tour operator, who will arrange your visa.
 Once your trip is confirmed, the tour company will apply for your visa with Bhutanese immigration.
 Before your journey, you will receive a visa clearance letter, which you must show when you arrive.
 Your official visa will be stamped in your passport at Paro International Airport or an approved border crossing.

-Additional Expenses Regarding 10 Days Nepal and Bhutan Tour
+Additional Expenses Regarding 10 Days Bhutan Tour

-Your 10 days Nepal and Bhutan trip package includes lodging, specific meals, local transportation, and knowledgeable guides.
+Your 10 days Bhutan trip package includes lodging, specific meals, local transportation, and knowledgeable guides.
 It excludes travel insurance, personal expenses, and meals outside of the schedule.
 The international flight between Kathmandu and Paro is not included, therefore you will need to book it independently.
 The package also includes the Bhutan visa, service fees, and taxes, assuring a smooth and comfortable journey with private transportation throughout.
-You'll also have plenty of opportunities to discover the rich cultural heritage of both nations through guided excursions and local interactions.
+You'll also have plenty of opportunities to discover the rich cultural heritage of nations through guided excursions and local interactions.
 All logistics are taken care of, allowing you to relax and take in the journey without stress.

-Accommodation Facilities for 10 Days Nepal and Bhutan
+Accommodation Facilities for 10 Days Bhutan Tour

-Guides for 10 Days Nepal and Bhutan Tour
+Guides for 10 Days Bhutan Tour

-• Comfortable stays in 3 star hotels and well-chosen guesthouses with modern amenities.
+• Comfortable stays in 3-star hotels and well-chosen guesthouses with modern amenities.

 • Bhutan visa process handled for you, eliminating the need for paperwork.